-For the final episode of season 2 of Tales from The Leeds Library we talk to author Sarah Brooks about her upcoming debut novel A Cautious Traveller’s Guide to the Wastelands, if less is more in sci-fi and speculative fiction, bringing myth into her work and being taught by George R.R.
+For the final episode of season 2 of Tales from The Leeds Library we talk to author Sarah Brooks about her upcoming debut novel A Cautious Traveller’s Guide to the Wastelands and ask if less is more in sci-fi and speculative fiction, how she brings myth into her work, and what it is like being taught by George R.R.
 Martin.
 We also discuss the Leeds Centre for New Chinese Writing, Samovar, a bilingual online magazine of translated speculative fiction for which Sarah is co-editor, and Chinese fairy tales.

 Find out more about Sarah on her website

 Find out more about Samovar

 Check out the Leeds Centre for New Chinese Writing